Dr Emma L Briant

 Formerly: Lecturer (Assistant Professor) in Journalism Studies at University of Sheffield, Post-doctoral Scientist at George Washington University.

 Dr Emma L Briant is a sociologist/political scientist specializing in research on media, political communication and propaganda particularly in relation to international conflicts, social issues like migration and inequality debates.
 Her recent published research includes two books, the most recent of which, based on her doctoral research, is Propaganda and Counter-terrorism – published in 2015.
+For this Dr Briant analysed the coordination and increasing impacts of the digitalisation of defence propaganda and as part of this and other work she spent 11 years researching SCL Group, parent company of the controversial contractor Cambridge Analytica.

-Other recent work includes analyses of media coverage of disability and asylum in the UK with the Glasgow Media Group where she worked and studied for her PhD in Sociology prior appointment to Sheffield University in 2013.
+Her prior work includes analyses of media coverage of disability and asylum in the UK with the Glasgow Media Group where she worked and studied for her PhD in Sociology prior appointment to Sheffield University in 2013.
 During this time she also co-authored her first book ‘Bad News for Refugees‘ with Greg Philo and Pauline Donald.
 She remains a proud member of Glasgow Media Group.

 Information on all her books, articles and blogs can be viewed on this website using the links above.